-Math Storytelling Day is observed annually on September 25.
+On September 25th, Math Storytelling Day encourages everyone to tell stories through math.
 This is a day to appreciate all the ways math enhances our daily lives.

-Math Storytelling Day is a great opportunity to get children excited about math through stories and games.
-Math stories can include logic, patterns, puzzles, and numbers.
+The day is a great opportunity to get children excited about math through stories and games.
+Math stories can include logic, patterns, puzzles and numbers.
 Tell math jokes and sing songs about math.

 The Natural Math Community of Naturalmath.com created Math Storytelling Day in 2009.
-Maria Droujkova was inspired after reading a blog post by Seth Godin entitled “What should I do on your birthday?”
+Dr. Maria Droujkova was inspired after reading a blog post by Seth Godin entitled “What should I do on your birthday?”
 Seth encouraging readers to think bigger than themselves when making birthday suggestions to friends.
-Droujkova took the idea to heart and declared Math Story Day would be shared with friends and family on her birthday, September 25.
-Not only did Droujkova share math stories, but the first person to respond, Sue, shared Droujkova’s birthday, too.
+Dr. Droujkova took the idea to heart and declared Math Story Day would be shared with friends and family on her birthday, September 25.
+Not only did Dr. Droujkova share math stories, but the first person to respond, Sue, shared a birthday with Dr. Droujkova, too.